learning-unlimited/ESP-Website/docs/dev/themes.rst

   ``node node_modules/sass/sass.js`` from the theme editor directory (see ``ThemeController.compile_scss``).
 Install the local packages with ``npm install`` under ``esp/public/media/theme_editor/`` (Bootstrap 5, Bootswatch, and the ``sass`` npm package).
-A global ``sass`` binary is not required.
 - Note: You will need a current LTS Node.js.
-See the Docker setup guide for the supported development environment.
+See the `Docker setup guide <docker.rst>`_ for instructions on setting up the development environment.

 2) Back up your database, or at least the template overrides.
 3) Make sure the Web server user has execute and write permission on all of the directories under esp/public/media.
 (The theme editor will be copying images and generating style files.)